 - Sand and file any high spots to create a tight fit.

-- Flex the moulding in place.
-The extra length will help push the cope joint closed.
+- Cut the moulding 1/8-inch longer than measured.
+The extra length will help push the cope joint closed when installing crown moulding.

-- If you're painting the moulding, run a bead of caulk in the seam and wipe it smooth with a wet finger.
+- If you're painting the moulding after installation, run a bead of caulk in the seam.
+Wipe it smooth with a wet finger or damp rag.

 - Don't guesstimate, calculate.
 Know exactly how much you need with our project calculators.